-Genesis 2:25 says, “The man and his wife were both naked, and they felt no shame.”
-Just 7 verses later we read, “Then the eyes of both of them were opened, and they realized they were naked; so they sewed fig leaves together and made coverings for themselves.”
-The transition that takes place between those two verses is cataclysmic.
-With the disobedience of Adam and Eve, sin enters the world and tied to the entry of sin is the immediate entry of shame.
-From naked and free and vulnerable and honest, to vile and exposed and in need of covering they became.
-And they should have felt shame, they should have felt the need for covering, they should have felt exposed.
-As we looked at in the very first week, when the creature attempts to take the place of God, immediately a claim is established that the creature does not have the resources to meet.
-In other words, we claim to be God, but we don’t actually have the ability to become Him.
-In that shortfall, there is shame and exposure, so we hide from Him and from other people.
+Genesis 2:25 says, “And the man and his wife were both naked and were not ashamed.”
+Just 7 verses later we read, “Then the eyes of both of were opened and they knew they were naked.
+And they sewed fig leaves together and made themselves loincloths.”

+So what happened?
+The Fall – the single greatest event to afflict the human race.
+With the disobedience of Adam and Eve, sin entered the world and with sin came the shame for sin.
+Sin is described in the bible as the breaking of God’s law (1 John 3:4) and falling short of the glory of God (Romans 3:23).
+This drives an infinite wedge between God and man.
+And that sin produces shame, since it is a necessary consequence of sin because sin fundamentally is disgusting, morally reprehensible and utterly unacceptable to God.
+And they should have felt shame, they should have felt the need for covering, they should have felt exposed because what our first parents did was that bad.
+With the entrance of sin and co-existence of shame, the temptation to hide and cover that shame arose as well.
+The temptation to cover, to hide, to retreat inward, to build paper walls of personal self-protection are now an everyday temptations because of our sin and the corresponding shame.

-Ed Welch says, “Everyday is Halloween.
+Ed Welch puts it well, “Everyday is Halloween.
 Putting on our masks is a regular part of our morning ritual, just like brushing our teeth and eating breakfast. … Underneath the masks are people who are terrified that there will be an unveiling.
 And, indeed, the masks and other coverings will one day be removed.
 If we feel exposed by people, we will feel devastated by God … one way to avoid God’s eyes is to live as if fear of other people is our deepest problem—they are big, not God” (Page 33).